Bios

 Partner, Fox Rothschild

-Cynthia Katz is a partner at the law firm of Fox Rothschild LLP.
+Cynthia Katz is an equity partner at the law firm of Fox Rothschild LLP.
 She is a seasoned corporate and entertainment attorney who applies more than a decade of experience in the music industry to provide her clients with pro-active advice.
 She advises the full spectrum of industry players and routinely serves as lead counsel in buy-side and sell-side M&A deals.
-She also handles a wide variety of corporate, investment and intellectual property transactions for her clients.
-Cynthia is the co-founder of AngelRoot and is an active member of Women in Music.
+She also handles a wide variety of music, corporate, investment and intellectual property transactions for her clients.
+Cynthia has published numerous articles on legal topics relevant to the music industry and is also the cofounder of AngelRoot and an active member of Women in Music and Moms in Music.

 Golnar Khosrowshahi